Family Album cover

 Introduction

 This is eight-generation photo album.
-It contains images from Eva Gabielsdotter, born in 1829, to Rylan Holm, born 2023.
+It contains images from Eva Gabielsdotter, born in 1829, to Morgan Holm, born in 2023.

 It is centered on my grandparents Victor and Frida Holm, and it goes forward, backward, and sideways from them.
 It goes back two generations, and then comes forward four generations.
 I have tried to include all the branches of our family, but some branches are better represented than others.
 If your favorite photos and your loved ones are not here, please consider sending me a good digital copy.
 I will include your contributions in future versions of the album.
 It is intended to be a living document to be shared with our children and grandchildren.